jrovu/jonathan.rogivue.net-public/docs/knowledge/automation/open-file-every-day.md

 ---
 title: "Play a playlist every day"
-tags: [automation, macOS, VLC, how-to]
+tags: [draft, automation, macOS, VLC, how-to]
 ---

-I'd like to play a playlist of videos every day, so I can
+I'd like to play a playlist of videos every day.